-Your shares are counted as present at the 2019 Annual Meeting if you attend the meeting and vote in person or if you properly return a proxy by Internet, telephone or mail.
-In order for us to hold our meeting, holders of a majority of our outstanding shares of common stock as of January 15, 2019 must be present in person or by proxy at the meeting.
+Your shares are counted as present at the 2020 Annual Meeting if you attend the meeting or if you properly return a proxy by Internet, telephone or mail.
+In order for us to hold our meeting, holders of a majority of our outstanding shares of common stock as of January 15, 2020 must be present in person or by proxy at the meeting.
 This majority is referred to as a quorum.
-Proxy cards or broker voting instruction forms that reflect abstentions and broker non-votes will be counted as shares present to determine whether a quorum exists to hold the 2019 Annual Meeting.
+Proxy cards or broker voting instruction forms that reflect abstentions and broker non-votes will be counted as shares present to determine whether a quorum exists to hold the 2020 Annual Meeting.